hazzaldo/social_streamy/replit.md

 # Social Streamy

 ## Overview
-Social Streamy is a WebRTC-based live streaming platform facilitating real-time video broadcasting from hosts to viewers.
-It uses peer-to-peer WebRTC connections for video and WebSocket for signaling.
-The platform features a dark-first UI, inspired by modern streaming services, designed for prolonged viewing.
-The business vision is to create a social, interactive entertainment platform centered around short 1-to-1 live game sessions and optional public co-streams, with monetization based on content support (coins for gifts, super messages, and tips).
+Social Streamy is a WebRTC-based live streaming platform for real-time video broadcasting.
+It enables hosts to broadcast to viewers using peer-to-peer WebRTC connections for video and WebSockets for signaling.
+The platform features a dark-first UI inspired by modern streaming services.
+The business vision is to create a social, interactive entertainment platform focused on short 1-to-1 live game sessions and optional public co-streams, with monetization through in-app purchases like gifts, super messages, and tips.

 ## User Preferences
 Preferred communication style: Simple, everyday language.